abstrackr

 • Members: These are the individuals, like you, who screen citations.

-• Projects: These are collections of citations that need to be screened.
-Each project is led by a Project Lead, while other reviewers are Participants.
+• Projects: Collections of citations that need to be screened.
+Each project is led by a Project Lead.

-• Tasks: Project Leads can optionally create tasks to distribute screening among members to structure their work.
-A basic task can assign number of citations to screen and a due date.
+• Tasks: Project Leads can optionally create tasks to distribute screening among Members to structure their work.
+An example of a basic task includes: assigning some number of citations to screen and a due date.

 Getting Started